Andal Ampatuan Jr.

-Andal "Datu Unsay" Uy Ampatuan Jr. (born August 15, 1976) is a Filipino convicted mass murderer and former politician.
+Andal Uy Ampatuan Jr. (born August 15, 1976) is a Filipino convicted mass murderer and former politician.
 He is one of the main perpetrators of the Maguindanao massacre along with his father, brothers, and nephews.
-At the time of the massacre, he was the outgoing mayor of Datu Unsay, Maguindanao and was planning to run for provincial governor, the position his father, Andal Sr., was set to vacate.
-Esmael Mangudadatu, from a rival political clan, declared his candidacy for the 2010 gubernatorial elections thus challenging Ampatuan for the post.
+At the time of the massacre, he was the outgoing mayor of Datu Unsay, Maguindanao, and was planning to run for provincial governor, the position his father, Andal Sr., was set to vacate.
+Esmael Mangudadatu, from a rival political clan, declared his candidacy for the 2010 gubernatorial elections, thus challenging Ampatuan for the post.
 The Ampatuans carried out the massacre to kill Mangudadatu.

 On December 19, 2019, Andal Ampatuan Jr., alongside his brother Zaldy and other co-accused, were convicted of 57 counts of murder and sentenced to reclusión perpetua.

 Role in the 2009 Maguindanao massacre

 Ampatuan came to international attention in November 2009 as a result of the Maguindanao massacre.
 He was planning to run for governor of the province against Esmael Mangudadatu in the 2010 elections.
 However, Mangudadatu's female relatives and a group of journalists were ambushed and killed in the massacre, and Ampatuan quickly became the prime suspect.
-A member of the ruling Lakas-Kampi-CMD party, he and his father and brother were expelled by party chairman Gilberto Teodoro due to the massacre.
+A member of the ruling Lakas–Kampi–CMD party, he and his father and brother were expelled by party chairman Gilberto Teodoro due to the massacre.
 He surrendered to Filipino authorities and was charged with murder.
-He has denied any involvement, though several witnesses have gone on record stating that they saw him at the scene of the crime.
+He denied any involvement, though several witnesses have gone on record stating that they saw him at the scene of the crime.
 In September 2010 he went on trial as the prime suspect in the massacre.
 Ampatuan, through his emissaries, was already under fire for bribing the relatives of the massacre.